Metroshares/homebrew-eosio/README.md

-# homebrew-eosio
+# homebrew-amontesorg
-homebrew tap for EOSIO
+homebrew tap for AMONTESORG